10: No Such Thing As A Soggy Monk

 so 46 people only have ever completed this course.

-I think I've got the number wrong, and it would be great to know when this practice started, because I think it's either 100 years ago, 400 years ago, or 1,000 years ago.
+I think I've got the number on, and it would be great to know when this practice started, because I think it's either a hundred years ago, four hundred years ago, or a thousand years ago.

 But